Sharky90/100-days-of-code/r1-log.md

 For my second clone project I've setup a simple 'User' model in my accounts and created a simple 'SignUp' view , will continue filling the html files and connecting the views to url.
 I will be extra careful with Djangos documentation when importing stuff.
 #100DaysOfCode

+// Day 95 January 17.
+Friday //

+Continued with the accounts application and setup template file though there will be some clash with Django docs so i will need to update some stuff.
+Next thing would be to make migrations and make sure the accounts are setup properly. 🥱💤😴
+#100DaysOfCode